uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 Explain your findings.
 Which seems to be the best for English text?
 Which seems to be the best for Asian text?
 Why is this the case?

 (optional) If you are keen, you might like to read more about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) to try and figure out why you got the results that you did.

+This (including the table) should not take more than ⅔ of a page in your report.

 ## Hints for success